trifectatechfoundation/teach-rs/slides/A1-intro-to-rust.md

 }
 ```

-- A character is a 32 bit unicode scalar value
+- A character is a 32-bit unicode scalar value
 - Very much unlike C/C++ where char is 8 bits

 <!--